top of page

 Three content pillars usually work best for boutiques:

-The experience, which is the behind-the-scenes content showing the team, the boutique, the consultation process, the small touches.
+• The experience, which is the behind-the-scenes content showing the team, the boutique, the consultation process, the small touches...and make sure to show off the prosecco as this is always a winner.

 A 60/20/20 split across those three pillars, posted three to four times a week, with thoughtful captions and consistent engagement, will out-perform any algorithm trick you'll read about elsewhere.

 The single highest-converting type of post for bridal is the one where a real bride talks about her appointment in her own words.
-That kind of content doesn't go viral, but it books appointments, and booked appointments are the only metric that matters.
+Overlaying reviews on images, adding reviews to your website or even better if you can do video testimonials it can add a real trust signal to new brides.
+That kind of content doesn't go viral, but it books appointments.

 Email is the most underused lever in bridal marketing